 - 0.5 milligram manganese (26 percent DV)

 - 0.1 milligram vitamin B6 (6 percent DV)

 - 1.7 milligrams vitamin C (3 percent DV)

 12 Turmeric Benefits, Plus Medicinal Uses of Curcumin

-Practitioners in Traditional Chinese Medicine and Ayurveda have been prescribing turmeric for centuries, knowing the power of turmeric benefits.
-Here are some of the uses of turmeric and health benefits turmeric provides:
+Practitioners in Traditional Chinese Medicine and Ayurveda have been prescribing turmeric and its extracts as part of holistic protocols for thousands of years.
+Practitioners have used it in a number of different ways, for many diseases and ailments.
+Here are some of the uses and health benefits of turmeric:

 1. May Slow or Prevent Blood Clots